microsoft/vscode-docs/docs/getstarted/settings.md

   // Note that there can still be cases where this setting is ignored (e.g. when using the -new-window or -reuse-window command line option).
   "window.openFoldersInNewWindow": "default",

-  // Controls how folders are being reopened after a restart.
-Select 'none' to never reopen a folder, 'one' to reopen the last folder you worked on or 'all' to reopen all folders of your last session.
+  // Controls how windows are being reopened after a restart.
+Select 'none' to always start with an empty window, 'one' to reopen the last window you worked on, 'folders' to reopen all folders you had opened or 'all' to reopen all windows of your last session.
-  "window.reopenFolders": "one",
+  "window.restoreWindows": "one",

   // Controls if a window should restore to full screen mode if it was exited in full screen mode.
   "window.restoreFullscreen": false,